babbling/babbling.github.io/_posts/2017-06-04-numpy-4D-concatenation-of-3D-matrices.md

 **{{ page.title }}**

-What happens when you have a series of RGB images where image is represented as a 3D Numpy array such as (32,32,3)
+What happens when you have a series of RGB images where image is represented as a 3D Numpy array such as (32,32,3).
 Now let's say you want to insert these into a single 4D Numpy array where the the first axis is the index for each image.
 We can initialize this new fourth dimension by referencing it with the None term as follows using numpy.concatenate:

-{{ post.excerpt }}

 ```python
 import numpy